-Regardless of the criminal charges you are facing, you will be treated with dignity and respect at the Law Offices of Catherine A. Schwartz.
+Regardless of the criminal charges you are facing, you will be treated with dignity and respect at the Law Offices of Schwartz & Godbey.
 We try to resolve criminal cases in the best interests of our client.
 While we try to negotiate with district attorneys, we will not hesitate in taking a case to trial.
 Prosecutors are not in charge.
 We are.

 Full-Service Criminal Defense For Riverside And The Inland Empire

 Our practice of criminal defense includes the following areas:

 - Drug sales and possession — Retaining an experienced defense attorney immediately should be the first step after an arrest for a federal or state drug crime.
 Immediate representation can minimize the consequences and provide opportunities for rehabilitative treatments instead of jail.

 - Sex crimes — In addition to aggressive prosecution, a lifetime of sex offender registration can result from a conviction of a sex crime.
 Riverside criminal law defense lawyer Catherine A. Schwartz protects clients’ rights and gets to the facts involving these legally complex and emotionally charged cases.

 - DUI — The severity of a drunk driving conviction ranges from fines and community service to jail time and possible suspension of your driving privileges.
 At the Law Offices of Schwartz & Godbey, we attend to every detail in building a strong defense and pursuing a satisfactory outcome.